 But be careful.
 Creating too many subgroups, spreading your membership too thin, could split focus too much and make the subgroups likely to fail.
 Plus, you still want your members to put engagement effort into the main community, and not spend all their focus in a subgroup.

-So, subgroups are a great idea!
+So, Spaces are a great idea!
 But should be done intentionally.

-It's best to experiment by starting with a small number of subgroups and expand if they’re needed!
+It might be best to experiment by starting with a small number of Spaces and expand if they’re needed!

 These 11 community engagement strategies are guaranteed to take your online community to the next level of connection!
 Have you tried them?